freme-project/freme-project.github.io/_pages/knowledge-base/authentication.md

   * GET `/e-link/templates`
   * GET `/toolbox/filter/manage`

-differs according to the authenticated user: only the resources the user has read access to will be returned.
+differs according to the authenticated user: only the resources the user has read access to are returned.

 ## Restricted resources

-At the moment `templates` and `filters` are restricted.
+At the moment **templates** and **filters** are restricted.

 In general, all public restricted resources can be accessed with read access, writing is permitted.
 Private restricted resources can not be written, read or used in any FREME e-service by anyone except the owner.
 By default, a created restricted resource is public.
 This can be changed by the parameter `visibility` when creating or updating a restricted resource.